TAI Hürjet

-The TAI Hürjet is a single-engine, tandem seat, supersonic advanced trainer and light combat aircraft, under development by Turkish Aerospace Industries (TAI).
-The first flight of the aircraft is planned for 18 March 2023.
+The TAI Hürjet is a single-engine, tandem seat, supersonic advanced jet trainer and light combat aircraft, under development by Turkish Aerospace Industries (TAI).
+The first prototype made its first flight on 25 April 2023.
+The aircraft's name, Hürjet, is the compound word of hür and jet, which means free and jet engine aircraft in Turkish, and also has meaning in honor of Turkish fighter pilot and aviation engineer Vecihi Hürkuş.

-The Turkish Air Force intends to use the design to replace the Northrop T-38 Talon in the trainer role and also to supplement the General Dynamics F-16 Fighting Falcon for close air support.
-The aircraft is also planned to replace the Northrop F-5 used by the Turkish Stars aerobatic team.
+The Turkish Air Force intends to use the design to replace the Northrop T-38M Talon in the trainer role and also to supplement the General Dynamics F-16C Fighting Falcon for close air support.
+The aircraft is also planned to replace the Northrop F-5A/2000 Freedom Fighter used by the Turkish Stars aerobatic team.
 A naval version of the aircraft may also be developed.
 The company also plans to pursue export orders to countries looking to replace older trainer and ground attack aircraft.

-Design and development
+Development and design

-The project was initiated by TAI in August 2017 using its own financial resources.
+The Hürjet project began in July 2017 as a TAI-funded private venture, with official approval from TAI’s board on August 14, 2017.
+The goal was to create an indigenous supersonic jet trainer and light combat aircraft (LCA) to modernize the Turkish Air Force’s training and operational capabilities.

+Conceptual Design Phase (CDP) was completed in April 2018, defining the aircraft’s basic requirements.
 A mock-up was displayed at the 2018 Farnborough International Airshow.

-On 22 July 2018 the Turkish Under-secretariat for Defence Industries announced that the Turkish Air Force had signed an agreement with TAI, giving the project official status to move development forward.
+On 22 July 2018, the Turkish Under-secretariat for Defence Industries announced that the Turkish Air Force had signed an agreement with TAI, giving the project official status to move development forward.

+Preliminary Design Review (PDR) was cheduled for February 2019 but delayed; it focused on refining the design.
+Critical Design Review (CDR) was completed in March 2021, later than the planned August 2020, finalizing the aircraft’s design.